learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 If you recall, we gave our form a method attribute of `POST` and an `action` attribute of `"/foodreceiver"`.
 Again, this is the **how** and **where** the data goes from this form.

-* I like to use a game of catch metaphor, the form throws the data to the controller via the route. *

 Every form needs a corresponding route in the controller file (`app.rb`).
 Instead of a `get` route (which we used to route users to view an html page), we'll set up a post route: